 The first phase for the Hurt Partner is Shock.
 “How could he do this to me?” is a question that has probably existed in relationships from the beginning of love.

 “My Husband Cheated On Me …Now What?”
-I imagine this question has been asked by Hurt Partners for thousands of years.
+I imagine Hurt Partners have asked this question for thousands of years.
 Shock is held in the body and the mind.
 Numbness.
 Trance.
 Disbelief.
 And then…Rumination and Obsession.

 First, I want to emphasize that my gendered language emerges from our clinical experience.